appsmithorg/appsmith-docs/core-concepts/connecting-ui-and-logic.md

 # Connecting UI & Logic

-Javascript can be used almost anywhere in appsmith inside **`{{ }}.`** The value evaluated inside the mustache is substituted in the field it is written in.
+Javascript can be used almost anywhere in Appsmith inside **`{{ }}.`** The value evaluated inside the mustache is substituted in the field it is written in.
 This allows you to creatively configure different parts of your application.

 ### Widget Properties